floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 $ N_d (c_1, c_2) = |D(c_i) sect D(c_j)| $ <aggregated_contributor_coupling_formula>

 Consider the extraction algorithm in pseudocode in @contributor_coupling_algorithm.
+The algorithm first initializes the co-authorship matrix, which is a two-dimensional array that stores the (unique) authors of each file in the source code repository.
+Then, it iterates over all commits in the source code repository, and for each commit, retrieves the changes between the commit and its parent.
+Finally, iterating over each file in the changelist, the algorithm adds the author(s) of the commit to the file's entry in the co-authorship matrix.

 #figure(
     table(